rafagonc/Depend/README.md

 Depend is a simple dependency injection framework to do the simplest and minimally invasive property injection.
 It just works with Protocol bindings since it is the right way to do it!
 And it’s pretty simple:

+## The Installation

+You can install using cocoa pods:
+<pre>pod ‘Depend'</pre>

 ## The Registration

 Just provide the DPRegistry the implementation for the protocol:
 <pre>  [[DPRegistry sharedRegistry] registerImplementation:[DPDatasource class] forProtocol:@protocol(DPDatasourceProtocol) context:nil];</pre>
 The implementation works this way:
-**If you provide a class**: The injection class will instantiate for you with the default constructor. **If you provide an instance**: The instance will be injected!
+**If you provide a class**: The injection class will instantiate for you with the default constructor   **If you provide an instance**: The instance will be injected!

 ## The Injection